-Following on from last Friday’s post, we’re back with part two of the To The Moon play-along.
-Everyone is invited to get involved in this community event hosted by Naithin from Time To Loot by playing the game and participating in conversations about several questions after each section.
+Following last Friday’s post, we’re back with part three of the To The Moon play-along.
+Everyone is invited to join this community event hosted by Naithin from Time to Loot: simply play the game and then participate in conversations based around several questions after each section.

 Naithin has now shared the second set of discussion points so it’s time to see what we all thought of Act 2.
 As mentioned previously, I’ve completed To The Moon on multiple occasions and it’s one of the video games which define me, so it’s proving interesting to see how those factors are affecting my responses.
 It’s certainly making some of the questions harder to answer without giving too much away and spoiling the title for those participating who haven’t played it yet!
 I’ll try to keep the spoilers to a minimum though as we dive into part two of this community play-along.